Did You Know?

 Michael Buble at Madison Square Garden...July 8.

-Opening March 24, MOTHERS AND SON; ACT ONE presented by Lincoln Center Theater March 20 to June 15; Estelle Parsons and Stephen Spinella will begin performances on April 1 of VELOCITY OF AUTUMN; Tony Shalhoub and Santino Fontana will both play the playwright and theatre director Moss Hart at different times of his life in the new production of "Act One" which is based on the 1959 autobiography; Tyne Daly is coming back to Broadway..
-Tickets are on sale now for Denzel Washington in A RAISIN IN THE SUN at the Barrymore...previews begin March 8 - in a limited run of fourteen weeks; BILL W. AND DR. BOB; THE CAPABLES, THE DESIGNATED MOURNER; A MIDSUMMER NIGHT'S DREAM and MURDER FOR TWO are in previews; BULLETS OVER BROADWAY previews begin March 11, tickets are on sale now; Tickets are now on sale for CABARET with Alan Cumming and Michelle Williams at Studio 54, with previews set to begin March 21; HEDWIG AND THE ANGRY INCH, starring Neil Patrick Harris goes into previews on March 29 but tickets are on sale now; IF/THEN tickets are now on sales with previews beginning on March 5; KING KONG may reach Broadway this year; STOP HITTING YOURSELF; THE LAST SHIP, with words and music by Sting, is comming to the Neil Simon Theater on September 30; Audra McDonald comes back to Broadway in the spring as Billie Holiday in LADY DAY AT EMERSON'S BAR & GRILL.
-Performances begin March 25; opening is April 13.
+Estelle Parsons and Stephen Spinella will begin performances on April 1 of VELOCITY OF AUTUMN; Tony Shalhoub and Santino Fontana will both play the playwright and theatre director Moss Hart at different times of his life in the new production of "Act One" which is based on the 1959 autobiography; BILL W. AND DR. BOB; FIDLER ON THE ROOF is coming back to Broadway; THE CAPABLES, THE DESIGNATED MOURNER; A MIDSUMMER NIGHT'S DREAM and MURDER FOR TWO are in previews; ON THE TOWN is coming to the Lyric; STOP HITTING YOURSELF; THE LAST SHIP, with words and music by Sting, is comming to the Neil Simon Theater on September 30.

 You don’t want to miss the curtain going up so be sure to check your tickets as there are a variety of starting times.

-The Asia Society will exhibit NALINI MALANI: TRANSGRESSIONS.
-The exhibition will feature a video/shadow play in addition to a selection of Ms. Malani's artist books.
-Tuesday through Sunday 11am to 6pm at 725 Park Avenue at 70th Street. www.asiasociety.org/museum.
+At the Asia Society: through May 18, Golden Visions of Densatil A TIBETAN BUDDHIST MONASTERY; NALINI MALANI: TRANSGRESSIONS.
+The exhibition will feature a video/shadow play in addition to a selection of Ms. Malani's artist books; TALES OF WONDER: Indian Art from the Asia Society Museum Collection.
+Tuesday through Sunday 11am to 6pm at 725 Park Avenue at 70th Street. www.asiasociety.org/NYC.

 The National September 11th Memorial and Museum is scheduled to open in mid-May.
 While the Memorial will continue to be free, there will be an entrance charge of $24 for adults to enter the Museum.
 Discounted entrance fees for the Museum will be set for seniors, students and other groups.